 In establishing the scholarship, we aim to continue this legacy of intellectual engagement and conviction by supporting exceptional students who in some way reflect Konstantin’s intellectual vision.

-Currently, the scholarship prize stands at R28,000 (ZAR), and the first prize was awarded at the beginning of 2016.
+Currently, the scholarship prize stands at R28,000 (ZAR) for the winner and R1000 for the runner-up.
+The first prize was awarded at the beginning of 2016.
 Paula Stephanie Andropoulos was the first winner of the Konstantin Sofianos Scholarship with her essay on V.S.
 Naipaul’s “A Bend in the River”.
 In 2017, Parusha Chetty was our winner, with her essay on Bob Dylan’s “It’s Alright Ma, I’m only Bleeding”.
 In 2018, Noah Swinney won our scholarship with his illuminating essay “I am nobody or I’m a nation” on Derek Walcott’s poem “The Sea is History”.

-The 2019 winner has recently been announced: Hannah Fagan‘s essay “The Echoes of our voices – translating the paradoxes of exile through the poetry of Breyten Breytenbach and Mahmoud Darwish” was our pick out of a number of very strong essays.
+The 2019 winner is Hannah Fagan.
+Her essay “The Echoes of our voices – translating the paradoxes of exile through the poetry of Breyten Breytenbach and Mahmoud Darwish” was our pick out of a number of very strong essays.
 Our reader, Prof. emeritus Kelwyn Sole commented: “This candidate demonstrated a careful and nuanced understanding of how the poets dealt with the ambiguities of exile.”
 The full report can be read here.

 We will continue to support passion and vigour in intellectual engagement, rather than quotas or academic reputations in the future.